classicfoo/fafs/README.md

 - Add command palette (combobox) to the right of searchbar.
 It will have all the options listed in the context menu.
 - Hover over path to get popup label
 - Add Attributes Column
+- Remove open in editor from context menu